 In these notes, we will focus on the linearized approach.
-It is very attractive to do so because

-- 1. Linear optimization problems may be solved using linear programming (LP).
-LP has been under development now for over 50 years, extremely efficient algorithms have been developed so that linear programs, even very large ones, may be solved quickly; - 2.
-There are available software packages which make LP solutions relatively easy to develop; - 3.
-This is what industry does; and - 4.
-We have learned the basics of how it works.
+It is very attractive to do so because linear optimization problems may be solved using linear programming (LP).
+LP has been under development now for over 50 years, and extremely efficient algorithms have been developed so that linear programs, even very large ones, may be solved quickly.
+In addition, there are available software packages which make LP solutions relatively easy to develop.
+We will not have time to present LP in this course, but there are courses that do (see IE 312 and IE 534).
+In addition, the appendix of Chapter 6 in W&W overviews a method.

-The OPF has been a tool for many years in the power engineering community, and has been effective in solving the following kinds of problems:
+The OPF has been a tool for many years in the power engineering community, and has been effective in solving the following kinds of problems (see Section 13.1 of W&W):